earlyprototype/thought_bubble/README.md

 **Usage:**
 ```
-"Use thought-bubble tools to analyze this content and create a visualization:
+"Use thought-bubble tools to analyse this content and create a visualisation:

 [paste your documentation]"
 ```